Skip to Main Content

 Download Curriculum Vitae

-Dr. Jinming Gao is a distinguished researcher and professor at UT Southwestern Medical Center, where he focuses on the intersection of nanotechnology and cancer research.
-With a strong academic background in chemistry and biomedical engineering, Dr. Gao leads a research group that aims to develop innovative nanotechnology platforms to improve cancer diagnosis and treatment.
+Jinming Gao is a distinguished researcher and professor at UT Southwestern Medical Center, where his research focuses at the intersection of nanotechnology and cancer.
+With an academic background in chemistry and biomedical engineering, Dr. Gao leads a research group that aims to develop innovative nanotechnology to improve cancer diagnosis and therapy.

 One notable achievement of the Gao Group is the development of proton transistor nanoparticles, such as Pegsitacianine, which can digitize tumor acidotic signals stemming from dysregulated cancer cell metabolism.
-This nanosensor has received Breakthrough Therapy Designation from the Food and Drug Administration and has shown promising results in Phase 2 clinical trials for identifying unresected residual diseases in cancer patients.
+This nanosensor has received Breakthrough Therapy Designation from the Food and Drug Administration for identifying unresected residual diseases in cancer patients.
+In cancer therapy, the Gao Group discovered synthetic polymers that non-canonically activate the stimulator of interferon genes (STING) pathway, leading to increased tumor and immune cell selectivity and improved antitumor immunity.
+A 'shock-and-lock' nanoparticle STING agonist has entered first-in-human trial in late 2023.

-Currently, the Gao Group is focusing on using proton transistor nanoparticles to study tumor acidotic biology and immune evasion, as well as developing nano-immune-engineering strategies to activate innate and adaptive immunity for safe and effective cancer immunotherapy.
+Currently, the Gao Group is investigating tumor acidotic biology and its role on immune suppression, as well as developing immune-engineering strategies to activate innate and adaptive immunity for a safe and effective cancer immunotherapy.

 Undergraduate